 Pechman Law Group assists executives in negotiating employment agreements so that they are protected against wrongful discharge and mistreatment during their employment.
 We are often involved in the high stake departures of executives from companies, and are called on to negotiate solutions to employment contract disputes.
 Where necessary, we litigate contract disputes in arbitration, state court, or federal court.

 One of the principal areas of litigation in employment contracts is the protection of trade secrets.
 Employees are sometimes required to sign a confidentiality or non-disclosure agreement.
+These clauses require the new employee to promptly disclose new inventions or other intellectual property to the employer upon conception and to assign such inventions to the employer at that time.
+These agreements may require that the employee has an obligation to assign new inventions to the new employer as a part of the employment and that the employee has a duty to assist with the patenting process for such inventions.
 We have represented both employees and employers in trade secret litigation.
 Often these cases are on a very fast track as an employer will often seek an injunction or a temporary restraining order to protect its trade secrets or other sensitive and confidential business information.

 Sometimes clients are required by a contract to arbitrate their employment disputes before American Arbitration Association, FINRA, or the New York Stock Exchange.
 Pechman Law Group has handled a wide variety of these types of arbitrations.